esysberlin/esys-flutter-share/README.md

 If you are starting a new fresh app, you need to create the Flutter App with `flutter create -i swift` (see [flutter/flutter#13422 (comment)](https://github.com/flutter/flutter/issues/13422#issuecomment-392133780)), otherwise, you will get this message:
 ```
 === BUILD TARGET flutter_inappbrowser OF PROJECT Pods WITH CONFIGURATION Debug ===
-The “Swift Language Version” (SWIFT_VERSION) build setting must be set to a supported value for targets which use Swift.
+The "Swift Language Version" (SWIFT_VERSION) build setting must be set to a supported value for targets which use Swift.
 Supported values are: 3.0, 4.0, 4.2.
 This setting can be set in the build settings editor.
 ```

 If you still have this problem, try to edit iOS `Podfile` like this (see [#15](https://github.com/pichillilorenzo/flutter_inappbrowser/issues/15)):